tymyrddin/blue/source/docs/active/honeyclients/thug-container.md

 ## Why containerise Thug?

 Because running malware analysis tools directly on your host is like tasting soup with your face.
-A Docker container gives Thug a nice, controlled playpen — no surprises, no infected desktops.
+A Docker container gives Thug a nice, controlled playpen.
+No surprises, no infected desktops.

 You can either use the official container, or roll your own.